How to Clean a Sand Filter

 Turn the power on and run the pool pump for at least 2 minutes.
 Check the water in the sight glass valve.
 During this process it should change from cloudy to clear.
 After this time has passed and the water is clear, turn the pump off and switch off the power.

 Turn the filter valve to the RINSE setting.
-After backwashing, the sand will be loose and will need resetting and any dirty water that remains from backwashing must be rinsed out of the filter so it doesn’t return to the pool.
+After backwashing, the filter sand will be loose and will need resetting and any dirty water that remains from backwashing must be rinsed out of the filter so it doesn’t return to the pool.
 Turn the pump back on and allow the filter to run on this setting for 1 or 2 minutes.

 Turn the pump off and resent the valve back to the FILTER setting.
 Once complete, turn on the pool pump.
 Check your pressure gauge to be sure it has returned to normal.